Vinorelbine

 This treatment may cause a sore mouth and throat.
 You may also get mouth ulcers.
 This can make you more likely to get a mouth or throat infection.
 Use a soft toothbrush to clean your teeth or dentures in the morning, at night and after meals.

-• try to drink plenty of fluids
+• drink plenty of fluids

-• avoid alcohol, tobacco, and foods that irritate your mouth and throat.
+• avoid food or drinks that irritate your mouth and throat.

 Loss of appetite

 This treatment can affect your appetite.
-Don't worry if you do not eat much for a day or 2.
-But if your appetite does not come back after a few days, or if you are losing weight, tell your nurse or dietitian.
+Don’t worry if you do not eat much for 1 or 2 days.
+But if your appetite does not come back after a few days, or if you are losing weight, tell your doctor, nurse or pharmacist.
 They can give you advice.
 They may give you food or drink supplements.
 Or they may suggest changes to your diet or eating habits to help.

 Muscle or joint pain

 You may get pain in your muscles or joints for a few days after treatment.
-If this happens, tell your doctor so they can give you painkillers.
-Tell them if the pain does not get better.
-Having warm baths and taking regular rests may help.
+If this happens, tell your doctor, nurse or pharmacist.
+They can give you painkillers and advice.
+They can also tell you if any of the painkillers you usually take are suitable.

 Hair loss

 Your hair may get thinner.
 But you are unlikely to lose all the hair from your head.
 Hair loss usually starts after your first or second treatment.
-It is almost always temporary, and your hair will usually grow back after treatment finishes.
-Your nurse can talk to you about ways to cope with hair loss.
+It is almost always temporary, and your hair will usually grow back after treatment ends.

 Effects on the liver